 Recognizing the potential effects of food insecurity experiences can help a home visitor work more effectively with families from connecting parents to the WIC program to helping parents think about their own experiences and how those might influence their thoughts and responses when they see a young child playing with food instead of eating.
 Using food as a reward, punishment, or bribe may come from some of these experiences, as may other behaviors that are serving to control the food environment of the home, but using food in these ways may have other unexpected consequences.
 For example, a parent may buy several sandwiches at a fast food place that is running a special and then refrigerate them for several meals and cut them into bites.
 Parents may dilute a bottle of formula or reuse an open jar of baby food from which they have already fed their infant.
 While these examples may show frugality, each introduces food safety challenges or reduced nutrition to the child.
-Home visitors may be able to work with a family to reset their food patterns and behaviors to a healthier level-from food choices to greater security.
+Home visitors may be able to work with a family to reset their food patterns and behaviors to a healthier level - from food choices to greater security.

-Failure to Thrive (FTT) - Failure to Thrive refers to a set of conditions that lead to a clinical diagnosis of malnutrition by a healthcare provider during a well-baby or other medical visit.
+Failure to Thrive (FTT)- Failure to Thrive is a clinical diagnosis identified by a healthcare provider during a well-baby or other medical visit.
 Infants who do not meet the 5th percentile of height and weight standards for their age, or who have negative growth changes across two major growth percentiles, would be assessed further.
 The next step in assessment is to determine the underlying causes of poor growth so that appropriate interventions can be identified: